Victoria Ground: History

-The Victoria Ground had been Stoke City's home since March 1878 and the first match was a friendly against Talke Rangers on 28 March 1878, Stoke won 1–0 before 2,500 spectators.
+The Victoria Ground had been Stoke City's home since March 1878 and the first match was the inaugural Staffordshire Cup final against Talke Rangers on 28 March 1878, Stoke won 1–0 before 2,500 spectators.
 The ground took its name from the nearby Victoria Hotel and was originally an oval shape, built to accommodate a running track and used by the local athletic club.
 There was an open grass bank at each end, and a small but compact wooden stand on the east side (Boothen Road) capable of housing 1,000 people.
 Opposite this stand was another bank which could hold 4,000.
 The ground remained this way for 30 years during which time Stoke had become members of the Football League.
 The first league match at the Victoria Ground was on 8 September 1888 and ended in a 2–0 defeat against West Bromwich Albion.
 Stoke suffered financial difficulties and dropped out of the league in 1908 and attendances varied during their time out.
 Stoke got back into the league in 1919 and the ground had now been improved considerably.
 There were two good sized grandstands and an extra wooden one which was situated opposite the main stand and could hold 1,000 supporters.

 The players changing rooms were set in the corner of the ground which also included a stove so players could keep warm.
 Above the changing 'hut' was the directors box, a rather primitive building but could hold around 12 people.
 During the early 1920s a new, mainly wooden main stand was erected alongside the 'hut' and this could hold 2,000 fans.
 By 1930 Stoke had added 'City' to their name and the Boothen End was terraced and later covered, and consequently the ground lost its oval shape.
 1935, when the likes of Stanley Matthews was beginning to draw in the crowds, the Butler Street Stand was built, giving seating to 5,000 people.
 In front of the seats was a small paddock, room for another 2,000 and it took the ground capacity to around the 45,000 mark.
 A record crowd of 51,380 packed into the Victoria Ground on 29 March 1937 to watch a First Division match against Arsenal.
 During World War II the Butler Street Stand was used as an army storage camp.